Skip to main content

 Decide Whether Computer Use Is Right for Your Team

-Desktop control is a powerful capability with a governance cost.
-If you are evaluating whether to enable Codex computer use for your engineering team, the decision should be informed by your current security posture, not just the feature's potential.
+Computer use is a powerful capability with a governance cost.
+If you are evaluating whether to enable UI-control workflows for your engineering team, the decision should be informed by regional availability, macOS permission requirements, and your current security posture, not just the feature's potential.

-Our AI Readiness Assessment evaluates whether your governance framework is ready for desktop-level agent capabilities, and identifies the gaps to close first.
+Our AI Readiness Assessment evaluates whether your governance framework is ready for UI-control agent capabilities, and identifies the gaps to close first.

 If you need help designing the approval and audit process for computer use, our AI Consulting services can help.